Dubuque council approves ballot language for $74M Five Flags expansion

 As funding sources are identified, council members would have to decide whether to apply that toward the debt needed to build the project and approved by voters, or use it to reduce or eliminate the city’s annual subsidy to operate Five Flags, Van Milligen said.

-The city would organize a public information campaign, creating a website and distributing "objective, factual information related to the referendum" via the city newsletter, utility bill inserts and flyers.
+The city will organize a public information campaign, creating a website and distributing “objective, factual information related to the referendum” via the city newsletter, utility bill inserts and flyers.

-Five Flags management, as well, have offered to host open houses and public tours of the facility.
-And Cook said ASM Global, which manages Five Flags, will be part of a campaign committee that will form to advocate for passage of the referendum.
+Five Flags management officials also have offered to host open houses and public tours of the facility.
+Five Flags Manager H.R.
+Cook said ASM Global, which oversees Five Flags operations, will be part of a campaign committee that will form to advocate for passage of the bond measure.